terraform-google-modules/terraform-google-sap/README.md

 ### Service Account

-A service account with the following roles must be used to provision the resources of this module:
+A service account with the following roles must be used to provision the resources of each submodule:

-- Storage Admin: `roles/storage.admin`
+- Compute Admin: `roles/compute.admin`

+Please refer to the documentation of specific submodules located in the [modules](./modules/) folder for additional requirements for the service account.

 The [Project Factory module][project-factory-module] and the [IAM module][iam-module] may be used in combination to provision a